freeCodeCamp/guide/pages/docs/certificates-guide/use-bracket-notation-to-find-the-first-character-in-a-string/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use Bracket Notation to Find the First Character in a String"
+title: "Use Bracket Notation to Find the First Character in a String"
+parent: "certificates-guide"
 ---

 Bracket notation is a way to get a character at a specific index within a string.